 —A-BFT Parameters field definition

 The RSSRetryLimit subfield defines the value of the retry limit that a STA attempting to access the A-BFT of the BSS uses.
-If set to zero it indicates 2 retries, if set to one it indicates 4 retries, if set to two it indicates 6 retries and if set to 3 it indicates 8 retries.
-Other values are reserved.
+If RSSRetryLimit isset to zero it indicates 2 retries, if set to one it indicates 4 retries, if set to two it indicates 6 retries and if set to 3 it indicates 8 retries.

-The RSSBackoff subfield defines the value of the backoff that a STA uses when the consecutive number of failed attempts to access the A-BFT of the BSS exceeds the retry limit .
-If set to zero it indicates a backoff of 8, if set to one it indicates a backoff of 16, if set to two it indicates a backoff of 24 and if set to four it indicates a backoff of 32.
-Other values are reserved.
+The RSSBackoff subfield defines the value of the backoff that a STA uses when the consecutive number of failed attempts to access the A-BFT of the BSS exceeds the retry limit specified in RSSRetryLimit.
+If RSSBackoff is set to zero it indicates a backoff of 8, if set to one it indicates a backoff of 16, if set to two it indicates a backoff of 24 and if set to four it indicates a backoff of 32.
+The four bits in A-BFT Parameters field are reserved.
 The BSS Operating Channels field is TBD.